jmarkow/zftftb/docs/usage.rst

 Sound clustering
 ----------------

-Sound clustering is performed with ``zftftb_song_clust``, which computes the Euclidean distance between features computed for a user-defined template, and a set of audio files.
+Sound clustering is performed with ``zftftb_song_clust``, which computes the L1 distance between features computed for a user-defined template, and a set of audio files.
 The first option to the script is the directory to process, if no options are given it will process the current directory (pwd) with parameters set to the default.
 All options after the first, the directory to process, are passed as parameter/value pairs (see examples below).
-The basic workflow is as follows:  (1) spectral features are computed for all files in a director, (2) the Euclidean distance between a template and the files is computed, (3) the user selects hits based on the distance measure.
+The basic workflow is as follows:  (1) spectral features are computed for all files in a director, (2) the L1 distance between a template and the files is computed, (3) the user selects hits based on the distance measure.
 Results for a particular template are stored in a sub-directory of your choice.
 You can go back to this directory and re-run any stage of the process without having to recompute the other stages (examples are given below).
 It will work with data saved in .mat files (requires a function to point to location of the data and sampling rate), or audio files.

 .. warning:: You may want to use your selection for automatic clustering later, if so set the ``train_classifier`` parameter to ``1`` or ``true``.